No

 Frequently Asked Questions

-If you are covered by Nebraska Medicaid and have other health insurance, please report any insurance policy information and any changes to your other insurance such as:
+If you are covered by Nebraska Medicaid and have other health insurance, you must report insurance policy information and any changes to your other insurance such as:

 - Termination of insurance